ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Type:
 : Boolean

 This property specifies whether an application considers it useful to be informed when an ICMP error message arrives that does not force termination of a connection.
 When set to true, received ICMP errors will be available as SoftErrors.
 Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be delivered, so applications cannot rely on receiving them.
 Setting this option also implies a preference to prefer transports stacks that can provide this notification.
 If not set, no events will be sent for ICMP soft error message and this transport feature is ignored for protocol selection.

 This property applies to Connections and Connection Groups.
-The default is not to have this option.
+The recommended default is not to have this option.

 ### Required minimum coverage of the checksum for receiving {#conn-recv-checksum}